 Mindfulness can provide a wonderful emotional anchor point to use during self-exploration, something to root you in being whilst you take on the challenge of working on yourself.

 Observing thought patterns and processes, understanding your coping mechanisms and behaviours, rewiring old software, recognising when you're out of alignment, grounding yourself back to centre, holding yourself in self-compassion, understanding boundaries and learning to apply them, building confidence and overcoming self-esteem issues, silencing the inner critic and practicing self-love.

 And that is just for starters!

 The truth is there is so much you can do for yourself, by approaching life mindfully, you will build your mental strength, make better decisions and have less anxiety.

-Because mindfulness invites the parasympathetic system to engage, and the sooner we can activate that part of our nervous system during a period of anxiety the sooner you can start to feel better.
+Because conscious breathing invites the parasympathetic system to engage, and the sooner we can activate that part of our nervous system during a period of anxiety the sooner you can start to feel better.

 By being in tune with our thoughts, we can 'catch ourselves in the act' of drifting off into thought loops that cause anxiety.
 Convincing us there is a tiger, when of course most of the time, there isn't.